funbotic/funbotic/README.md

 	is_user_role_subscriber - Checks if the currently logged in user has the role "Subscriber", from the LearnDash plugin.

+	is_user_role_group_leader - Checks if the currently logged in user has the role "Group Leader", from the LearnDash plugin.

+	is_user_role_customer - Checks if the currently logged in user has the role "Customer", from the WooCommerce plugin.

 For example, the evaluation of the is_page condition is equivalent to calling is_page() with no parameter.

 The functionality of the plugin can be extended by other plugins, by means of adding custom conditions through filters.
 To add a custom condition, a filter hook must be defined in the following manner: